Rafostar/cast-to-tv-links-addon/README.md

 Some of the options that might need explaining are:
 * Preferred format
-  * Best seekable - tries to pick up videos with formats that will allow seeking using top bar remote.
-In this mode youtube-dl is only used to abtain direct link to video and files are not downloaded locally.
+  * **Best seekable** - tries to pick up videos with formats that will allow seeking using top bar remote.
+In this mode youtube-dl is only used to obtain direct link to video and **files are not downloaded locally**.
-  * Best quality - selects videos with best possible quality (not always seekable) and if necessary downloads and merges or transcodes them locally (on the fly) while sending output directly to the receiver.
+  * **Best quality** - selects videos with best possible quality (not always seekable) and **if necessary downloads them to RAM** for media merging (on the fly) while sending output directly to the receiver.

 * Preferred and fallback subtitles languages - first and second best choice when selecting video captions (if preferred lang. is not available for a particular video, fallback lang. is used).
 If you do not want video captions, then fill those fields with words not representing any of the lang. codes (e.g: none).